What is an International Baccalaureate?See All Uni Advice Articles

 If a student is considering studying a Medicine degree, an Engineering degree or a Veterinary degree, they will be better off academically to study 3 or 4 A-Levels instead.
 This is so a student can study more in depth relative subjects, and a deeper level than the IB will go into.

 Can I study the IB Diploma if I don’t know what university course I want to do?

-The IB Diploma is perfect for any student who feels unsure about their degree choices beyond sixth form or further education level (learn more – choosing a degree course is not easy due the the nature of the variety of course now available).
-As the IB focuses on many areas and offers a broad set of skills and knowledge, it can enable individuals to learn a bit of everything until they find an area that suits them best (The student subject degree gudies will provide students with an insight of what each course involves).
+The IB Diploma is perfect for any student who feels unsure about their degree choices beyond sixth form or further education level (learn more – choosing a degree course is not easy due to the nature of the variety of course now available).
+As the IB focuses on many areas and offers a broad set of skills and knowledge, it can enable individuals to learn a bit of everything until they find an area that suits them best (The student subject degree guides will provide students with an insight of what each course involves).